IABTechLab/uid2docs/api/v1/endpoints/get-identity-map.md

 # GET /identity/map

-Retrieve the UID2 and salt bucket ID for Generate a UID2 token from a email address or a phone number.
-The API also supports providing hashed email address or phone number as input.
+Retrieve the UID2 and salt bucket ID for Generate a UID2 token from a hashed or unhashed email address or phone number.
 This endpoint is intended for use by [Advertisers/Data Providers](../guides/advertiser-dataprovider-guide.md).

 ## Request Format